Thorfinn05/AI-Chatbot/README.md

-Got it!
-Here's the updated `README.md` for your [AI-Chatbot](https://github.com/Thorfinn05/AI-Chatbot) repository using individual `pip install` commands instead of `requirements.txt`:

----

 # 🧠 AI-Chatbot

 A terminal-based chatbot powered by **LangChain** and **Google Gemini 1.5 Flash**, built to answer any question you throw at it in real time.
 Perfect as a minimal and extendable starting point for building your own AI assistant.